 Packing List for an Overnight Kayaking Trip:

-Here is my exact packing list for the overnight kayaking trip.
+Here is the packing list and gear I use for overnight kayaking trips.

 — 20L Dry Bag for Clothing (North Island Kayak provides dry bags if you don’t want to bring your own.)